NirajBhakhar/Bike-Sharing-Demand-Prediction/README.md

 ## Project Overview

 ### Abstract
 The project uses multiple regression techniques to predict the hourly demand for bike rentals.
 We utilized several machine learning models, including Linear Regression, Support Vector Regressor, Random Forest Regressor, and more.
-The dataset used for this project is the Seoul Bike Sharing Demand dataset from the UCI Machine Learning Repository.
-The best model achieved an R2 score of 0.93 using the Random Forest Regressor.
+The dataset used for this project is the [Seoul Bike Sharing Demand dataset](https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand) from the UCI Machine Learning Repository.
+The best model achieved an R<sup>2</sup> score of 0.93 using the Random Forest Regressor.

 ### Key Features
 - Data Analysis and Visualization